gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 ### What happens if LB subnets are not tagged?

-The CCM/LBC will not find subnets for load balancers.
+If no `publicSubnetID`/`internalSubnetID` are provided and no subnets are pre-tagged, the CCM/LBC will not find subnets for load balancers.
 NLB/CLB Services will fail to provision.
 The CCM service controller may be disabled entirely if no tagged subnets are discovered during infrastructure reconciliation.
+Using explicit IDs is recommended — Gardener handles all tagging automatically.

 ### Does `nodesSecurityGroupID` replace Gardener's SG or add to it?